andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-functions-as-types.md

   `(NSTimeInterval, NSTimeInterval, (Bool) -> Void)) -> Void`</p>

   <p>
-    This one's actually a more complicated &#8220;compound Type&#8221; – note the third parameter which indicates that `fadeIn` receives a function Type <em>as one of its inputs</em>.
+    This one's actually a more complicated "compound Type&#8221; – note the third parameter which indicates that `fadeIn` receives a function Type <em>as one of its inputs</em>.
 Remember that since functions are Types, they carry the characteristic of being able to be passed around to other functions as parameters, or stored in variables/constants! </div>

     <p>
     </p>